golanlevin/60-212/2024/assignments/assignment_9.md

 ![controlnet_example.png](../../lectures/comfy/image_analysis/workflows/3_image_depth_and_segmentation_sm.png)

-In this project, we will revisit the core premise of our [Custom Pixel](https://github.com/golanlevin/60-212/blob/main/2024/assignments/assignment_7b.md#75-custom-pixel-camera-color-nested-iteration) project from Assignment #7.5.
+(*15%, 1.5 hours, due 11/18*) In this project, we will revisit the core premise of our [Custom Pixel](https://github.com/golanlevin/60-212/blob/main/2024/assignments/assignment_7b.md#75-custom-pixel-camera-color-nested-iteration) project from Assignment #7.5.
 This time, however, we will use machine learning techniques (such as monocular depth estimation and semantic segmentation) in order to provide *additional channels of information* to our custom image interpreting software.

 1. **First**: briefly familiarize yourself with ComfyUI: what it *is*, and what it can *do*. **Read** the following article: [Beginner's Guide to ComfyUI](https://aituts.com/comfyui/) by AITuts.
 This should take about 10 minutes.
 If you're interested in learning more, feel free to browse any or all of the following optional resources:
   * [ComfyUI Github](https://github.com/comfyanonymous/ComfyUI/blob/master/README.md)